chadoshiro/chadoshiro.github.io/essays/designpatternsareimportant.md

 ## The Use of Design Patterns in Our Website

 At the start of making our website I didn't know what design patterns were.
 Now with a bit of understanding, I can see that I've been using some patterns all along.
 For instance, my group was using the observer pattern.
 The observer pattern is when a single object is change, all other object are notified and they change automatically.
 You can see this when a student signs-up for the website or when the admin submits a new problem.
+Also we used the singleton pattern.
+The singleton pattern is when a class or an object can be used anywhere in our program.
+An example of this from our website would be the collections where we store

 ## Avoid Anti Patterns

 Design patterns are very important if you want to make a sucessful project, especially if it will be used for a long time after it is made.
-This is due to antipatterns
+This is due to anti patterns.
+Anti patterns are patterns that aren't very helpful or wrong to the point where if you changed it, it could break your whole program.
+The one example of anti patterns that we were taught was lava flow.
+This is when there is dead code in your program and it just sits there.
+No one wants to touch it because its been there for so long that they don't want to break something so they leave it there.
+This is very bad and should be avoided if at all possible.